Taliban Poppy Ban in Afghanistan Leads to 95% Opium Supply Drop: United Nations Report

 Prepare for a rainy day

-The United Nations has raised questions about a link between the surge in opium production and the withdrawal of NATO troops.
+The United Nations has raised questions regarding a link between the surge in opium production and the withdrawal of NATO troops.
 Opium farmers may have increased production in preparation for periods of political and economic instability.
 Most observers expect Afghanistan’s economy to suffer as NATO forces leave.

 Poppy production surges in Afghanistan